-To be admitted for enrolment in this programme, you will need to fulfill the following requirements:
+To be admitted for enrolment to the BA in Applied Languages, you will need to meet the following requirements:

-In order to pass their aptitude test, candidates must pass each of the language tests it comprises.
-To pass a language test they will need to provide correct answers to questions representing approximately 60 % of the total possible point score.
-As a rule, students passing the aptitude test will study the combination of languages they entered on their application form.
-When the grade achieved in a language examination is only just sufficient, the candidate’s language combination may be determined on the basis of his aptitude test results (with the stronger foreign language being the first foreign language and the weaker foreign language the second one).
+As a rule, successful candidates study the combination of languages they entered on their application form.
+When the grade achieved in a language test is only just sufficient, we reserve the right to determine a candidate’s language combination on the basis of their admissions assessment results (with the stronger foreign language being the first foreign language and the weaker foreign language the second one).

-All candidates must sit a language test in their primary language.
+All candidates must sit a language test in their main language.
 No dispensation from this requirement can be granted for any candidate.

 - German as a foreign language